eoncarlyle/learning-rust/README.md

 ### Answer
 The `Arc<LinkedList<String>>` only provides shared immutable access, wheras mutable access is needed to add and remove from the queue.
 The most idiomatic way to accomplish this is using a mutex with an Arc.

+## `74b6cd6`
+### Question
+Unfortunately the book was pretty vague about the format of the solution - it's not like they said 'conform to this interface.
+I think this might be a situation where your \[Claude's\] solution is more correct than the provided solution.
+As a large langauge model you might already know this, but I am using this book to learn Rust (and semaphores).

+My Rust 'solution' (that doesn't build) faces a problem where if I need to share a mutable queue across threads, I run into ownership problems.
+There seems to be a deeper lesson here.
+By moving from an explicit queue to an implicit queue (calling the same function across different dancer inputs) there aren't mutable references that need to be handed back and forth.
+Are there other lessons here?

+### Answer
+The book doesn't give a lot of detail but it more or less uses the semaphores as an implicit queue.
+Just like was done for other problems in the book, it is still the right choice to use seprate threads for each dancer.
+Two functions, `leader` and `follower`, should be delcared with two `Arc<Semaphore>` arguments.
+Then it is only a matter of cloning semaphores, spawning threads, and moving ownership in exactly the same way that has been done in the rest of the book.